JPMorgan sends some traders home after worker contracts COVID-19: Bloomberg News

 News of the infection, on the fifth floor of the bank's 383 Madison Ave. building, was communicated to employees on Sept.
 13, according to the report https://www.bloomberg.com/news/articles/2020-09-15/jpmorgan-sends-some-traders-home-after-worker-contracts-covid-19?utm_content=business&utm_source=twitter&cmpid=socialflow-twitter-business&utm_campaign=socialflow-organic&utm_medium=social&sref=WJKVI5nK.

+A JPMorgan spokesman said the bank has been "managing individual cases across the firm over the course of the last few months and following appropriate protocols when they occur."

-JPMorgan executives had previously told managing directors and some executive directors within the bank's sales and trading operation that they must return to the office by Sept.
+The bank executives had previously told managing directors and some executive directors within its sales and trading operation that they must return to the office by Sept.
 21.